Make-School-Courses/DS-2.3-Data-Science-in-Production/README.md

 ## Why you should know this

-In this course you will acquire a set of key skills expected of Data Scientists and Data Engineers
+In this course you will acquire a set of key skills connecting data science and data modeling with the back end and front end web tools allow you to deploy models to the web.
+Mastering these skills will make you a more versatile Data Scientist or Data Engineer.

 ## Course Specifics